Mario Lemina: Wolverhampton Wanderers

 On 13 January 2023, Lemina joined Wolverhampton Wanderers for an undisclosed fee on a two-and-a-half-year deal.
 He made his first appearance on 14 January 2023 as a substitute in a home Premier League game against West Ham, a fixture which Wolves won 1–0.

 Lemina made his full Wolves debut on 22 January 2023 in a 3–0 loss at Manchester City and then his full home debut on 4 February, helping the hosts to defeat Liverpool, also by a 3–0 scoreline.

 On Lemina's fourth appearance for his new side on 11 February, he was sent off in the first-half of Wolves's Premier League game away to his former club, Southampton, for receiving two yellow cards.
 Wolves went on to win the game 2–1 despite playing for more than an hour with 10-men.

 Lemina was sent off for the second time in his Wolves career in a 1–1 draw with Aston Villa at Molineux in the Premier League on 8 October 2023, having again picked up two yellow cards in one game.
 Upon his return from suspension, Lemina scored his first goal for Wolves in a 2–2 home draw with Newcastle United on 28 October 2023.
 He scored further goals in home wins against Tottenham Hotspur and Chelsea on 11 November and 24 December respectively, and then away to Brentford on 27 December.

 Lemina scored his first-ever FA Cup goal, the only goal of the game, in a 1–0 Fifth Round home win against Brighton & Hove Albion on 28 February 2024.

 Following Wolves's match against Crystal Palace on 11 May 2024, Lemina was named Supporters' Player of the Season.

 Ahead of the 2024–25 season, Lemina was named club captain.
 However, Lemina was stripped of the captaincy on 13 December 2024, following an incident in the previous match against West Ham United.
 On 15 January 2025, it was revealed in a press conference by manager Vítor Pereira that Lemina wanted to leave the club.

 Return to Galatasaray

-On 5 February 2025, Lemina rejoined Turkish side Galatasaray for a transfer fee of €2.5m.
+On 5 February 2025, Lemina rejoined Turkish side Galatasaray for a transfer fee of €2.5 million.
+On 10 March 2026, he scored his first Champions League goal in a 1–0 win over Liverpool in the first leg of the round of 16.

+On 21 July 2026, a new contract was signed between Galatasaray and Lemina, valid until the end of the 2027–28 season.